 Periodontal diseases are a group of conditions affecting the supporting structures of the dentition.
 These are multifactorial diseases where many risk factors affect the progression of the disease.
-Among those risk factors identified for periodontitis are bacterial colonisation, age, gender, socioeconomic status, genetic predisposition, certain systemic conditions and smoking.
+Among those risk factors identified for periodontitis are bacterial colonization, age, gender, socioeconomic status, genetic predisposition, certain systemic conditions, and smoking.
 Tobacco smoking has been found to be a major environmental risk factor associated with generalized forms of severe periodontitis in several studies 1-4.
-Cigarette smoke contains at least 500 potentially toxic substances, including hydrogen cyanide, carbon monoxide (resulting in carboxyhaemoglobin), free radicals, nicotine, nitrosamines (potent carcinogens) and a variety of oxidant gases (causing platelet activation and endothelial dysfunction).
+Cigarette smoke contains at least 400 potentially toxic substances, including hydrogen cyanide, carbon monoxide (resulting in the formation of carboxyhemoglobin), free radicals, nicotine, nitrosamines (potent carcinogens) and a variety of oxidant gases (causing platelet activation and endothelial dysfunction).

-2) Who is a current smoker, a non smoker and a former smoker ?
+Who is a current smoker, a nonsmoker, and a former smoker?

 According to Centre for Disease Control (CDC) and Prevention, the smokers are classified as:

-Current smokers: Those that had smoked ≥ 100 cigarettes over their lifetime and smoked at the time of interview.
+Current smokers: Those that had smoked ≥ 100 cigarettes in their lifetime and smoked at the time of interview.

-Former smokers: Those that had smoked ≥100 cigarettes over their lifetime but were not currently smoking.
+Former smokers: Those that had smoked ≥100 cigarettes in their lifetime, but were not currently smoking.

-According to number of cigarettes smoked/day, smokers can be classified as:
+According to the number of cigarettes smoked/day, smokers can be classified as:

-Tobacco smokes has two distinct phases: Vapour and particulate phase.
+Tobacco smoke has two distinct phases: Vapor and particulate phase.

-- Vapour phase: Contains CO2 and upto 5% of CO.
+Vapor phase: Contains CO2 and up to 5% of CO.

-- Particulate phase: It is in the form of aerosols and has liquid droplets and solid sub microscopically particles (diameter 0.8 – 1.6μm).
+Particulate phase: It is in the form of aerosols and has liquid droplets and solid sub-microscopic particles (diameter 0.8 – 1.6μm).
 It contains tar droplets of the free substance suspended on these tar particles.

 Measurement of exposure:

-Patient’s exposure to tobacco can be measured by simple question, sophisticated questionnaire and biochemical analysis.
-The biochemical analysis includes exhaled CO in breath and cotinine (a metabolite of nicotine) in saliva, plasma / serum or urine.
-Cotinine measurements are more reliable in determining a subject exposure to tobacco smoke because its half life is 14 – 20 hours as compared to nicotine (2-3 hours).
-Mean plasma and salivary cotinine concentration of regular smokers are approx 300 ngm/ml for non smoker is 2 ngm/ml.
+Patient’s exposure to tobacco can be measured by simple questions, sophisticated questionnaire, and biochemical analysis.
+The biochemical analysis includes estimation of exhaled CO in breath and cotinine (a metabolite of nicotine) in saliva, plasma / serum or urine.
+Cotinine measurements are more reliable in determining a subject’s exposure to tobacco smoke because its half-life is 14 – 20 hours as compared to nicotine (2-3 hours).
+The mean plasma and salivary cotinine concentration of regular smokers is approximately 300 ng/ml and for non-smokers it is 2 ng/ml.

 Mechanism of nicotine addiction